goodrain/rainbond-docs/v3.6/roadmap.md

     - [ ] NFS storage is supported in Windows
     - [ ] Support `.net` source building applications
     - [ ] Support `.net` applications to connect to other applications.
+- [ ] Support auto-building based on docker image hub webhook.
+- [ ] Support the definition of alarm rules.